 This Cajun Meatball Stew is a simple, easy and delicious dish made with meatballs and veggies cooked in a flavorful roux gravy.
+My go-to comfort food on cold and rainy days.

-There’s nothing quite like this tasty, filling, and protein-filled Cajun Meatball Stew.
-It not only triggers nostalgic memories of the quiet and peace one associate with home, but it is also an all-in-one meal that is complete with nutrients with a delicious taste that will surely leave you wanting more.
+It not only triggers nostalgic memories of the quiet and peace one associate with home but it is also an all-in-one meal that is complete with nutrients with a delicious taste that will surely leave you wanting more.

 Why Does This Recipe Work?